Skip to main content

 Research shows that foods can play a substantial role in arthritis.

-Why does it work?
-Plant-based diets are typically low in fat and high in fiber, which can reduce inflammation and decrease pain and swelling.
-Plant-based diets are associated with a lower BMI.
+Plant-based diets are typically low in saturated fat and high in fiber, which can reduce inflammation and decrease pain and swelling.
+Plant-based diets are associated with a lower body mass index, as mentioned above.
 Studies show that excess body weight increases the risk for developing RA and decreases the likelihood of remission if RA is already present.
-A 2018 analysis found that RA patients who lost more than 5 kilograms of body weight were three times more likely to experience improvements than those who lost less than 5 kilograms.
+A 2018 analysis found that RA patients who lost more than 5 kilograms of body weight were three times more likely to experience improvements than those who lost less than 5 kilograms.13

-Try the Four-Week Anti-Arthritis Diet
+Try the Four-Week Anti-arthritis Diet

-Here's how to get started on the Four-Week Anti-Arthritis Diet.
+Here's how to get started on the Four-Week Anti-arthritis Diet.
 For four weeks:

 2. Avoid common triggers completely.